Effective July 1, 2016

 Pre-Cert – A candidate who has passed all the required examinations in the certification for which they have applied, has submitted all the required documents and who is awaiting the finalization of the NCCAOM quality control review.

-Diplomate – A candidate who has successfully passed the required examination(s) and has received approval of the final transcript submitted to NCCAOM directly from the school.
-If the candidate has applied for the Acupuncture or Oriental Medicine Program, they have also completed and requested submission to NCCAOM of their validated Clean Needle Technique (CNT) Certificate from the Council of Colleges of Acupuncture and Oriental Medicine’s (CCAOM).
+Diplomate – A candidate who successfully passed the required examination(s) and has received approval of the final transcript submitted to the NCCAOM directly from the school.
+If the candidate has applied for the Acupuncture or Oriental Medicine Program, they have also completed and requested submission to NCCAOM of their validated Clean Needle Technique (CNT) Certificate from an approved provider.
+The Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) offers an NCCAOM approved CNT course.

-Diplomate Certified Status (Active) - A first time certified Diplomate.
-Active Diplomate status assures patients, employers, certifying agencies, and others of a Diplomate’s commitment to upholding certification standards.
-Active status entitles Diplomates to all of the benefits of certification.
+1. Certified Diplomate (Active) – A certified Diplomate.
+Holding the NCCAOM Diplomate credential assures patients, employers, certifying agencies, and others of a Diplomate’s commitment to upholding certification standards.
+Active Diplomates are entitled to all of the benefits of certification.

-Diplomate Recertified Status (Active) – Diplomates who recertify every four years are considered to be in Certified Status (Active) which demonstrates competency maintenance in the profession.
+2. Recertified Diplomate (Active) – Diplomates who recertify every four years are considered to be certified (active) which demonstrates competency maintenance in the profession.

-- Lapsed Status (Non-Certified Status) – NCCAOM certification is considered lapsed after the expiration date on the certificate.
-A recertification application for either active or inactive status must be received to avoid lapsed status.
-Former Diplomates in lapsed status are not entitled to any of the benefits offered under active status.
+1. Lapsed (Non-Certified) – NCCAOM certification is considered lapsed after the expiration date on the certificate.
+An active Recertification Application or an Inactive Application must be received and processed prior to the certification expiration date to avoid lapsed status.
+Former Diplomates who are lapsed and do not have a recertification application submitted with all PDA requirements fulfilled are not entitled to any of the benefits of an active Diplomate.

-- Terminated Status (Non-Certified Status) – After three years of continuous lapsed status, the certification is no longer valid and considered terminated.
-A former Diplomate whose certification is terminated must either reapply for certification and meet the current eligibility requirements or apply for NCCAOM Reinstatement to active status.
-(This new route is being developed and expected to be available by mid-2013).
+2. Terminated (Non-Certified) – After three years of continuous lapsed status, the certification is no longer valid.
+A former Diplomate whose certification is terminated must apply for NCCAOM® Reinstatement to Active Diplomate.
+The handbook and application can be found on the NCCAOM website under “Forms”.

 Displaying Your Certificate

-The NCCAOM and Church Hill Classic frames have joined forces to offer Diplomates the option to customize a frame for displaying their certification wall certificate to its best advantage.
-Custom frames can be purchased by visiting http://www.diplomaframe.com/associations/nccaom/.
+The NCCAOM and Framing Success have joined forces to offer Diplomates the option to customize a frame for displaying their certification wall certificate to its best advantage.
+Custom frames can be purchased by visiting https://www.framingsuccess.com/go/category/GPFLA9ASC/19384.

 New Benefit: Free Websites for Diplomates